StyraInc/rego-style-guide/README.md

 Given the general purpose nature of Open Policy Agent (OPA) — and the versatility of the Rego language — there is often more ways than one to express what one wants to accomplish.
 Additionally, the Rego language has seen countless of improvements over the years, whether in the form of new features, built-in functions or language constructs.
-While it's "easy" to add things, great care needs to be taken about how to deal with _existing_ features and constructs, and with a strong commitment to not break backwards compatibility, sometimes the best way forward is simply to provide recommendations rather than deprecations or even having things removed.
+While it's "easy" to add things, great care needs to be taken with how to deal with _existing_ features and constructs.
+With a strong commitment to backwards compatibility, new features in OPA tend to live in parallell with older ones rather than replacing them entirely.
+Other times, patterns emerge out of experience, and some constructs prove to simply work really well over time.

-The purpose of this style guide is to provide a collection of recommendations and best practices for authoring modern Rego.
-As with any style guide - the advice provided here is subjective.
-Although based on years of experience working with OPA and Rego, the final decision on style yours to make.
+The purpose of this style guide is to provide a collection of recommendations and best practices for authoring modern policy as code.
+Based on years of experience working with OPA and Rego, we hope to share some of our findings with you in a format that should be easy for anyone to consume.

+As with any style guide - much of the advice provided here is subjective.
 When deciding on style within a larger group of developers, finding acceptance (if not consensus) on a set of principles is often more important than the principles themselves.
 Use the rules provided here as you wish: adopt the guide in its entirety, pick what you like, or go your own way.

+Since best practices change over time, make sure to check back every now and then.
+We intend to keep this project versioned, with any changes published included in the `CHANGELOG.md` file.
+This should allow you to quickly scan for updates in recommendations since you last checked in.

+## Contributing

+This document is meant to reflect the style preferences and best practices as compiled by the OPA community.
+As such, we welcome contributions from any of its members.
+Since most of the topics in a guide like this are likely subject to discussion, please open an issue, and allow some time for people to comment, before opening a PR.

+If you'd like to add or remove items for your own company, team or project, forking this repo is highly encouraged!

 ## Contents